deruijterios/Thymine/README.md

 For MacOS:

-`brew install libimobiledevice6 libimobiledevice-utils`
+`brew install libimobiledevice idevicerestore`

 For Ubuntu:

 `sudo apt install usbmuxd libimobiledevice6 libimobiledevice-utils`

-To put yor device into Restore Mode after DFU after pwned DFU and restore your device into desired version, type :
+To put your device into Restore Mode before DFU before pwned DFU and restore your device into desired version, type :

 `./thymine.sh --restore < 7.0.6 or 7.1.2 >:`